Demographics of Western Norway: Religion

 Christianity is the largest religion.
 1,054,573 people are members of the Church of Norway.
 There is also 52,365 members in other Christian churches.
 Islam has 10,685 adherents in Western Norway, Buddhism has 2,082.
 1,171 are of the Baháʼí Faith, Judaism, Sikhism and other religions.

 There are more than thousand Protestant churches (in all municipalities), six Catholic churches (in Bergen, Stavanger, Haugesund, Ålesund, Molde and Kristiansund), two mosques (in Bergen and Stavanger), two Orthodox churches (in Bergen and Stavanger), and one Hindu temple (in Bergen).

 The name "Bible Belt" has been applied historically to the Southern and Western parts of Norway.
 The region thus defined included most of Western Norway, especially Rogaland, Møre og Romsdal and some parts of Hordaland.
 Notably absent from this belt are bigger cities like Bergen and Stavanger where many people identify themselves as non-religious or with other religions.
 In these areas the conservative branch of the Church of Norway has a stronghold and the members usually associate themselves to Indremisjonen (Inner Mission).
 There are also numerous Pentecostals and members of the Free Churches, but these movements are also strongly represented in the rest of the country.
 The Bible Belt in Norway traditionally reflects the support for the Christian Democratic Party.
 However, especially since the first decade of the 21st century, conservative bible belt Christians unhappy with the more liberal development of the party have increasingly turned to the Progress Party.

 Christianity

 Christianity is the largest religious group.
 Although more and more ethnic Norwegians are less religious, Christian immigrants have increased the population.
 Many known Christian missionaries came from Western Norway, for example Torill Selsvold Nyborg, who is now the county mayor of Hordaland.

 Protestantism

 Protestantism is the majority religion in Norway.
 Most Norwegians are Lutheran and members of the Church of Norway.
 Over 85% of the population is member here.
 Every municipalities have Protestant churches.
-Many municipalities, for example Austevoll, a small municipality with around 4,000 inhabitants, have over 13 church buildings.
+Many municipalities, for example Austevoll Municipality, a small municipality with around 4,000 inhabitants, have over 13 church buildings.
 Most Norwegians are not active in the church.
 Nevertheless, there are many who participate to worship at Christmas Eve.
 People outside the cities are often more religious than the population in the cities, although there are many religious Christians immigrants in the cities.